Still undiagnosed after undergoing a genetic examination at a university hospital

 Professor Ann Nordgren collaborates with specialists around the world

 Professor Nordgren is very skilled and she and her team are considered to be the best in diagnosing in the country.
 But even abroad, Karolinska-UDP and Ann Nordgren have a very good reputation.
-The UDP team collaborates with Prof. geneticist Anna Wedell at the Centre for Congenital Metabolic Diseases (CMMS) at Karolinska Hospital.
-CMMS consists of a number of expert teams working with various rare diseases and disease groups.

 Shares information in the UDNI network,(Undiagnosed Diseases Network International)

-Prof. Nordgren is a member of UDNI.
+The members of UDNI.
 This means that she and her team work with specialists from all over the world and share newly discovered gene abnormalities and diseases.
 Should the child not receive a diagnosis despite having undergone a genetic examination with weekend resequencing at Karolinska UDP, the parents can apply for a UDP abroad.
 There is a small chance that the child will get a diagnosis but there is a chance.

 Apply to a UDP abroad